ImanCahyahafidz2610312018/Temperature-Converter-kelompok-7-/README.md

 ---
 ## 2. Project Title
 Simple Calculator with Menu

 ---
 ## 3. Project Description
-Simple Calculator with Menu is a simple calculator program that allows users to perform basic mathematical operations, namely addition, subtraction, multiplication, and division.
-This program displays an operation option menu, then asks the user to enter two numbers to be calculated according to the selected operation.
-The program will continue to run repeatedly (looping) until the user selects the Exit option to exit.
-This project also implements error handling (error handling) especially for the case of division by zero, so that the program does not stop suddenly (crash) when the error occurs.
-Through this project, programming concepts such as switch structure, arithmetic operator, branching (if), and looping are applied directly in a functional program.
+This project is a simple menu-based calculator program that allows users to perform basic arithmetic operations, including addition, subtraction, multiplication, and division.
+The program displays a menu, accepts the user's choice and two numbers, performs the selected calculation, and displays the result.
+It also handles invalid operations such as division by zero, and keeps running in a loop until the user chooses to exit.

 ---
 ## 4. Objectives
 This project is designed to apply the following programming concepts: